About Out of the Box

 About Krystal

 My name is Krystal Hilchey Muise and I am originally from Mi’kmaki territory (Nova Scotia).
-I am on my own learning journey to reconnect with my Mi’kmaq and French/Acadian ancestry as a way to begin walking through this world in a way that honours Indigenous sovereignty, including justice and environmental stewardship.
+I am a French/Acadian settler with Mi’kmaq family ancestry.
+I am on my own committed learning journey to unlearn, learn and re-learn ways of being in this world in a way that hours Indigenous sovereignty, transformative healing justice and environmental stewardship.

 I am a proudly gender non-conforming, neurodivergent, queer individual who provides trauma counselling to other queer neurodivergent folks.
 I am a trauma survivor of gender-based violence and have lived experience that has taken me in many directions over the years.